-1.5.1 NLSLs Served by BPA
+1.4.1 NLSLs Served by BPA

-«Customer Name» has an NLSL and elects to have BPA serve the NLSL at the NR rate consistent with section 8 and section 23.3 of the body of this Agreement and with the Wholesale Power Rate Schedules and GRSPs.
+«Customer Name» has an NLSL and, after consideration of the NLSL service study summary report consistent with section 23.3.7, and section 23.3.8 if applicable, elects to have BPA serve the NLSL at the NR rate consistent with section 23.3 of the body of this Agreement and with the Wholesale Power Rate Schedules and GRSPs.

 Drafter’s Note: If customer has more than one NLSL, number each separately as (1), (2), etc. and indent appropriately.
 Add facility name if there are two NLSLs at same site or as needed.